-She is currently leading the Impact Evaluation of Parent Messaging Strategies on Student Attendance, which developed an adaptive text messaging program aimed at reducing chronic absence among elementary school students.
+She is currently leading the Impact Evaluation of Parent Messaging Strategies on Student Attendance, which developed an adaptive text messaging strategy aimed at reducing chronic absence among elementary school students.
 The study is examining the impact of the text messages on student attendance using a sequential multiple assignment randomized trial (SMART).

 Dr. Heppen has also designed and led studies on literacy, mathematics, and teacher professional development.
 For example, she led the Impact Evaluation of Math Professional Development, a national study commissioned by IES of the effects of a content-intensive mathematics professional development program on upper elementary teachers’ knowledge, classroom practice, and their students’ achievement.
 She is currently leading the IES-funded Comprehensive Literacy Program Evaluation, a study of the implementation of the Striving Readers federal grant program, and the impact of its successor program, the Comprehensive Literacy State Development grant program.

-In addition to conducting rigorous evaluations of policy-relevant educational programs, she has developed a particular interest in infusing innovative methods into continuous improvement efforts to support robust R&D. Prior to working at AIR, Dr. Heppen conducted evaluation studies of educational technology interventions in secondary schools in New York City.
+In addition to conducting rigorous evaluations of policy-relevant educational programs, she has developed particular interest in infusing innovative methods into continuous improvement efforts to support robust R&D. Prior to working at AIR, Dr. Heppen conducted evaluation studies of educational technology interventions in secondary schools in New York City.